 inaccuracy could lead to flawed diagnoses and misguided distribution

-health resources and of emphasis is medical education, all of which
+of health resources and of emphasis is medical education, all of

 As an experiment, randomly select some large sample of deaths and

 perform autopsies.
 Compare those results with pre-autopsy

 estimates of the cause of death.
 Based on the discrepancy

 found, extrapolate the overall effect on cause-of-death health

 statistics.
 If the difference is significant, perform more

 autopsies to generate even better data.
 Perhaps mandate that a

 certain percentage of all deaths be autopsied -- to further refine